 Taxis

-Don't be scared to ask a taxi for a price on a long trip, most drivers love the long journeys and they sometimes will give you a great price, if you choose this type of trip try and find a driver that speaks some English and also ask in the price for toilet stops and coffee breaks, they will be happy to offer you this service.
+Don't be scared to ask a taxi for a price on a long trip, most drivers love long journeys and they sometimes will give you a great price, if you choose this type of trip try and find a driver that speaks some English and also asks in the price for toilet stops and coffee breaks, they will be happy to offer you this service.
 If you find a good taxi driver get his number and again they will happily run you around for your whole trip.

 If I did not have the choice of flying around the country then I would happily use a taxi if I could find a good driver rather than any other form of transport.
-I will not travel on buses, mini buses for very good reasons and experiences I have had with them.
+I will not travel on buses, or mini buses for very good reasons and experiences I have had with them.

 Buses and Mini Vans

-Buses are the cheapest form of transport in Thailand and most often you will have a choice of air con or non air con.
+Buses are the cheapest form of transport in Thailand and most often you will have a choice of air-con or non-air-con.
 There are bus stations everywhere in Thailand and they even travel to most villages in the middle of nowhere.
-However there are more bus accidents than any other form of public transport in the country.
-There are also luxury buses and coaches for the longer journeys for instance overnight buses from Bangkok to Phuket but again I feel they are so unsafe, the drivers sometimes are doing 18 hour shifts and fall asleep at the wheel.
+However, there are more bus accidents than any other form of public transport in the country.
+There are also luxury buses and coaches for the longer journeys for instance overnight buses from Bangkok to Phuket but again I feel they are so unsafe, the drivers sometimes are doing 18-hour shifts and fall asleep at the wheel.
 I will not travel on them ever but some people swear by them and love them.

 Typical Minivan working Government routes

-Life back in the Uk compared to Thailand We have now been back in the Uk for 20 months and it got me thinking what has been the difference between the two countries now that we seem to be recovering from the Covid era.
-The biggest differences have to do with the seasons, climate and vibe.
+Life in the UK compared to Thailand The biggest differences have to do with the seasons, climate and vibe.
 When you live in Thailand it takes about two years to get used to the heat and humidity, Our house is South of Bangkok and averages 31 degrees over the year.
 In summer it rises to 45 degrees and in the rainy season, it drops to about 28 degrees.
 Living in that heat wears you down and changes the way you spend your days, going out early in the morning and dodging into air-con rooms mid-afternoon.
-Here in the Uk, it's totally different as the temperatures are completely different and range from -5 degrees in the Winter to 30 degrees in the Summer.
-This leads me to the seasons and if I am honest whilst living in Thailand, I really missed the four seasons in the Uk.
-Thailand really only has two, th
+Here in the UK, it's totally different as the temperatures are completely different and range from -5 degrees in the Winter to 30 degrees in the Summer.
+This leads me to the seasons and if I am honest whilst living in Thailand, I really missed the four seasons in the UK.
+Thailand really only has two, the Summer and rainy seasons.
+This is something you really need to consider if you are thinking about moving to Thailand.
+One thing that is really a huge difference and I felt...

-Do you Buy or Rent in Thailand, possibly buy a Condo?
+Buy or Rent a Condo in Thailand?
 A question or type of question I get a lot by email on a regular basis, do I buy or rent and if I buy, what do I buy.
 Then can I own a property in Thailand?
 Rather than go into a long discussion just have a look at these videos that I made for our YouTube channel.
 This video has had over 70,000 views and hundreds of comments.
 Another great video but to my surprise only got 22,000 views.
 A must-watch if you are serious about buying or building in Thailand.
 The subject of buying or building in Thailand must be the biggest topic for a foreigner thinking of retiring to Thailand at first and then of course the topic soon turns to Visas but that is another post.
-Links Email - landofsmilesthailand@gmail.com Subscribe for FREE - Our Channel Merchandise - Merchandise Shop First Book - Buy Here Second Book - Buy Here
+Links Email - landofsmilesthailand2@gmail.com Subscribe for FREE - Our Channel Merchandise - Merchandise Shop First Book - Buy Here Second Book - Buy Here

 Comments